SatyamJha2151/SentimentAnalysisofIMDBreviews_NaiveBayes/README.md

 ## Code

-The `main.py` file contains the code for preprocessing the data, feature extraction, training the Naive Bayes model, and evaluating the performance.
-The `utils.py` file contains utility functions used in the main code.
+The `SentimentAnalysisOfIMDBmovieReviews.ipynb` file contains the code for preprocessing the data, feature extraction, training the Naive Bayes model, and evaluating the performance.

 To run the code, follow these steps: